 The main pub normally for away fans is Doctor Browns, which a ten minute walk away from the ground at the bottom of Corporation Road, in the town centre.
 However for certain high profile games, this pub reverts to home supporters only.
 This pub serves real ale, has SKY TV and on my last visit had a good mix of home and away fans, both inside and outside of the pub.
 On the corner opposite the pub, is also a sandwich bar, which was doing a brisk trade in amongst other things, trays of roast potatoes and gravy.
 To find this pub; If you were standing outside the stadium with the main entrance behind you, head over to your left and turn right down the road, going under a bridge.
 A little way down this road on your left, there is an underpass (there is usually some programme & fanzine sellers standing by its entrance).
 Go down through the underpass and as you emerge on the other side turn right and go down the road and through another underpass.
-You will emerge in a small retail park (there is a McDonalds over on your right), which you walk through unto you come to a main road.
+You will emerge in a small retail park (there is a McDonalds over on your right), which you walk through unto you come to the main road.
 Turn right along this road and you will see the Doctor Browns pub over on your left.
-Dave Ellis a visiting Leicester City fan informs me; 'We found a pub called "The Lord Byron" on Dock Street, which is only around a five minute walk away from the ground.
-It was reasonably priced i.e a pint of Carling at £2.70 a pint or £10 for a 4 pint jug.
-It had a very friendly atmosphere and kids were welcome too!'
+On the same Corporation Street as Doctor Browns but on the other side of the street, is an interesting bar called La Pharmacie, as it was once an old chemists shop.
+I have been informed that this bar is okay for visiting supporters.

-Otherwise, there is a bar at the back of the away stand within the ground which serves pints of John Smiths Bitter (£3.50), Fosters Lager (£3.70), Bulmers Cider (Bottle £3.70) and Wine (Small bottle £3.60).
+There is a bar at the back of the away stand within the ground which serves pints of John Smiths Bitter (£3.60), Fosters Lager (£3.70), Strongbow Cider (£3.80) and Wine (Small bottle £3.70).

 Post Code for SAT NAV: TS3 6RS

 If you come out of the main station entrance, turn left onto Zetland Road.
 Then left again into Albert Road and proceed under the railway bridge.
 Turn immediately right into Bridge Street East, going past the Bridge pub (not recommended for away fans) and then take the next right into Wynward Way.
 The stadium is down this road.
 If you come out of the rear station entrance, turn right onto Bridge Street East.
 Go straight past the Bridge pub and then take the next right into Wynward Way for the ground.
-The stadium is visible in the distance along most of this route.
+The Riverside Stadium is visible in the distance along most of this route.
 Thanks to Glenn Brunskill for providing these directions.

-Remember if travelling by train then you can save on the cost of fares by booking in advance.
+Remember if travelling by train then you can normally save on the cost of fares by booking in advance.

 Visit the the trainline website to see how much you can save on the price of train tickets.

 Click on the trainline logo below: